 Unfortunately for the talent involved, when push comes to shove, most of the jokes throughout the film are hit or miss, with a majority of them misses.
-But what pushes this into favorable territory is that the jokes that do land are absolutely hilarious.
-There are several moments that are so funny, I missed parts of the film from laughing so hard.
+But what pushes this into favorable territory is that the jokes that do land are hilarious.
+Several moments are so funny, I missed parts of the film from laughing so hard.
 If you do not yet know who Jake Johnson and Damon Wayans Jr. are, then “Let’s Be Cops” is the perfect place to start.
 With their lucrative partnership stepping off, their eventual rise could end up similar to Jonah Hill and Channing Tatum and their ever-popular

 (for language including sexual references, some graphic nudity, violence and drug use)

 Damon Wayans, Jr.